Welcome Graduate Students and Post-docs

 Science & Society Public Forum

-The Michigan AGEP Alliance Fall Conference September 15, 2018, features interactive tracks that explore different stages of the Ph.D. journey and faculty career development including starting with applying into graduate school.
+The AGEP Student Success Conference November 5-6, 2021, features interactive tracks that explore different stages of the Ph.D. journey and faculty career development including starting with applying into graduate school.
 This activity is most appropriate for undergraduate students nearing the graduate school application process, graduate students at all levels of their respective programs and faculty looking to advance their mentoring skills.
-New this year, the conference will have 1st, 2nd, and 3rd cash prizes for the best presenters (oral and poster) for the undergraduate and graduate student/post-doc divisions.
+This year, the conference will have 1st, 2nd, and 3rd cash prizes for the best presenters (oral and poster) for the undergraduate and graduate student/post-doc divisions.

 The purpose of this peer-reviewed scholarly publication is to highlight rigorous, and innovative scholarly research conducted by members of the Michigan State University AGEP community.